dshah2008/dshah2008.github.io/FaceMaskDetection.md

 ### Experimentation

 We conducted a comprehensive experimentation process.
 We can break it down into 3 phases:
-1. Evaluation of an existing solution using FaceNet for Localization and MobileNetV2 for Classification.
-It produced unsatisfactory results on the test dataset
+A.	Evaluation of an existing solution using FaceNet for Localization and MobileNetV2 for Classification.
+It produced unsatisfactory results on the test dataset.\
-2. Implementing Yolov5 on our existing dataset, experimenting with the architecture and tuning a few key hyperparameters.
-This improved our results
+B.	Implementing Yolov5 on our existing dataset, experimenting with the architecture and tuning a few key hyperparameters.
+This improved our results.\
-3. Generating new data and appending it to our dataset.
+C.	Generating new data and appending it to our dataset.
 Further experimentation with architecture and complete hyperparameter tuning.
-The additional data helped produce another significant improvement in the results, beating all our benchmark scores
+The additional data helped produce another significant improvement in the results, beating all our benchmark scores.\
-\
 \
 In phase 2 and 3, we carried out further experiments to help determine the best possible architecture and key hyperparameter values.
 We evaluated Yolov5 with the following:\
 \-	Yolov5s with different pre-trained weights: None, 5s, 5s6\